BinarywoodB/cognitive-services-speech-sdk/scenarios/python/console/premium_speech_demo/README.md

 ## Run the Sample within VS Code
 1. Install "Azure AI Speech Toolkit" extension in VS Code.
 2. Download this sample from sample gallery to local machine.
-3. Trigger "Azure AI Speech Toolkit: Configure Azure Speech Resources" command from command palette to select an **Azure AI Service** resource from [available locations](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/text-to-speech-avatar/what-is-text-to-speech-avatar#available-locations).
+3. Trigger "Azure AI Speech Toolkit: Configure Azure Speech Resources" command from command palette to select an **Azure AI Service** resource.
-- Trigger "Azure AI Speech Toolkit: Configure and Setup the Sample App" command from command palette to configure and setup the sample.
+4. Trigger "Azure AI Speech Toolkit: Configure and Setup the Sample App" command from command palette to configure and setup the sample.
 This command only needs to be run once.
 5. Trigger "Azure AI Speech Toolkit: Run the Sample App" command from command palette to run the sample.

 # The Speech SDK for Python is compatible with Windows, Linux, and macOS.